2022 ITF World Championships

-The 2021 ITF World Championships will be held in Netherlands from 27th July to 1st August, 2021.
+The 2022 ITF World Championships will be held in Netherlands during later July / early August, 2022. (date to be confirmed)

 As per ITF Rules, the INO is charged with co-ordination and management of the national team.

 National Team members must be actively training members of INO affiliated schools.

 We will make further announcements regarding squad formation, development camps, coaching and selection trials at the appropriate time.

 Affiliations to the INO (United ITF Taekwondo Australia Inc. INO#23) are now open for new and renewing schools.